Toloka/docs/en/api/concepts/intervals.md

 - Training task check intervals

-  With the sample request below, the first, fourth, and sixth training tasks in the first task suite and the twelfth training task from the second task suite will be selected for majority vote check.
+  With the sample request below, the first, fourth, and sixth training tasks in the first task suite and the eleventh training task from the second task suite will be selected for majority vote check.

   We use the `quality_control.checkpoints_config.training_settings.intervals` parameter to set this scheme.

-  ### Sample request
+  #### Sample request

   ```bash
   curl -X POST 'https://toloka.dev/api/v1/pools' \